 Some people buy shares direct, but if you’re investing for the first time, you might not feel ready to pick your own.
 When you are starting out, it’s much better to buy through what’s known as a fund.

 These take your cash, mix it up with money from thousands of other people, and then an expert picks the best way to invest all this money.
-It saves you from making lots of decisions; it means you’re investing in lots of companies so if something goes awry at one company, the others will offset it; and means an expert is on the case.
+It saves you from making lots of decisions.
+It also means you’re investing in lots of companies so if something goes awry at one company, the others will offset it; and means an expert is on the case.

 What fund should I buy?